hugyz/241_ReducingLatency/python-client/PROTOCOL.md

 3. **Register**

-Client sends `REGISTER` to the selected edge server.
+Client sends `REGISTER` to the selected server.

 4. **Run**